 The executor or administrator cannot act until he or she gets approval from a court in the county where the decedent lived before passing away.
-If the person had a will, the document is submitted to the court and a judge will issue letters testamentary.
-This gives the executor the power to act on behalf of the estate.
-If the decedent passes away without a will, a petition for administration must be filed with the court.
 A judge will then issue letters of administration appointing an administrator.

 New York law limits who can be appointed as an estate administrator when a person dies without a will.
 The court will appoint an administrator from this list, in order of priority:

 The person with the highest priority gets the first opportunity unless he or she is disqualified.
 If there is no one from this list who can serve as an administrator, other heirs who qualify may be tapped for the role.
 Multiple people may have the same priority position in some situations, giving each the same right to serve as the administrator.
 This commonly occurs, for instance, when a person dies after his or her spouse has already passed and leaves behind multiple children.
 There are a few options in these situations.
 The people with the same priority right can agree among themselves who will serve or they can decide to fill the role together.
 If they cannot come to an agreement, they can fight it out in court and let a judge determine who is best qualified for the job.

 A Long Island estate lawyer at our firm can help you navigate disputes over who will serve as administrator, often without having to go to court.

 State law disqualifies certain people from serving as an administrator in New York.

 - Non-citizens and people who are not US permanent residents

 - People who are deemed “unfit” to carry out the duties